egberts/egberts.github.io-src/content/articles/openssl-conf-by-section.md

 `ssl_conf`, section name to take in new settings for TLS/SSL module; Used only by `openssl s_client` or `openssl s_server`, [default]
-`engines`, section name to the `engine` module, [default] `stbl_section`, section name to the ASN.1 module, [default] `oid_section`, section name to a new section containing the oid-related attribute settings, [default] `alg_section`, section name to the EVP module, [default] `asn1`, section name to a new section containing the selected ASN1 attributes; used only by `openssl asn1pars` command., [default,asn1pars]
+`engines`, section name to the `engine` module, [default] `stbl_section`, section name to the ASN.1 module, [default] `oid_section`, section name to a new section containing the OID-related attribute settings, [default] `alg_section`, section name to the EVP module, [default] `asn1`, section name to a new section containing the selected ASN1 attributes; used only by `openssl asn1pars` command., [default,asn1pars]
 [/jtable]